mbilal234/spam-call-analysis/readme.md

 npm install --save opencv4nodejs
 ```

 Finally, you need to set up the emulators needed to run the analysis on.
 In [helper-scripts/base_emulator](helper-scripts/base_emulator/) you can find the optimal configuration of the emulator.
-It is adviced to use the helper script [helper-scripts/create-emulators.sh](helper-scripts/create-emulators.sh) to generate 10 emulators.
+It is advised to use the helper script [helper-scripts/create-emulators.sh](helper-scripts/create-emulators.sh) to generate 10 emulators.
 You will then be able to run with a maximum of 10 threads.
 ```
 sh helper-scripts/create-emulators.sh
 ```